Super Bowl XLVII: Second quarter

-On the 49ers' next drive, Kaepernick completed back-to-back passes to Davis for 29 and 11 yards to reach the Baltimore 24, but three plays later, safety Corey Graham held up running back LaMichael James, allowing linebacker Courtney Upshaw to knock the ball loose, with defensive end Arthur Jones recovering the fumble on the 25-yard line.
+On the 49ers' next drive, Kaepernick completed back-to-back passes to Davis for 29 and 11 yards to reach the Ravens' 24-yard line, but three plays later, safety Corey Graham held up running back LaMichael James, allowing linebacker Courtney Upshaw to knock the ball loose, with defensive end Arthur Jones recovering the fumble on the 25-yard line.
 Baltimore then drove 75 yards in 10 plays; 41 of those yards came from 23-and-14-yard completions from Flacco to tight end Ed Dickson, the rest followed by a face-mask penalty on safety Donte Whitner.
 Tight end Dennis Pitta caught a 1-yard touchdown pass on the final play of the drive, increasing the Ravens' lead to 14–3.

 Jacoby Jones dives for the end zone during the second quarter.

 View from the south end zone during the first half of the game.

-On the first play of the 49ers' next drive, safety Ed Reed intercepted a pass by Kaepernick and returned the ball 6 yards to the San Francisco 38-yard line.
+On the first play of the 49ers' next drive, safety Ed Reed intercepted a pass by Kaepernick and returned the ball 6 yards to the 49ers' 38-yard line.
 This was the first interception thrown by the 49ers in any of their six Super Bowl appearances.
 Unnecessary roughness penalties were called after the play on players from both teams, so the penalties offset.
-Baltimore reached the 14-yard line on their ensuing possession, but on 4th-and-9, kicker Justin Tucker was stopped 1 yard short of a first down while running the ball on a fake 32-yard field goal attempt, turning the ball over on downs.
+The Ravens reached the 14-yard line on their ensuing possession, but on 4th-and-9, kicker Justin Tucker was stopped 1 yard short of a first down while running the ball on a fake 32-yard field goal attempt, turning the ball over on downs.
 It was the first fake field goal attempt in Super Bowl history.

-San Francisco was forced to a three-and-out on their next drive.
+The 49ers were forced to a three-and-out on their next drive.
 Jones muffed the punt, but recovered the ball and returned it 11 yards to his own 44-yard line.
-After Flacco's first two passes fell incomplete, Jones made a falling catch deep down the field, then got back up and eluded defensive backs Chris Culliver and Dashon Goldson en route to a 56-yard touchdown reception, increasing Baltimore's lead to 21–3 with less than two minutes to go in the half.
-On the second play of San Francisco's next drive, tight end Delanie Walker caught a 14-yard pass from Kaepernick, which was extended by a 15-yard roughing-the-passer penalty against defensive tackle Haloti Ngata.
-After an incomplete first down attempt, Walker received another 28-yard pass, putting the 49ers on the Baltimore 17-yard line.
-San Francisco reached the 9-yard line, but were unable to convert on three plays.
+After Flacco's first two passes fell incomplete, Jones made a falling catch deep down the field, then got back up and eluded defensive backs Chris Culliver and Dashon Goldson en route to a 56-yard touchdown reception, increasing the Ravens' lead to 21–3 with less than two minutes to go in the half.
+On the second play of the 49ers' next drive, tight end Delanie Walker caught a 14-yard pass from Kaepernick, which was extended by a 15-yard roughing-the-passer penalty against defensive tackle Haloti Ngata.
+After an incomplete first down attempt, Walker received another 28-yard pass, putting the 49ers on the Ravens' 17-yard line.
+The 49ers reached the 9-yard line, but were unable to convert on three plays.
 On the last play of the half, Akers kicked his second field goal, a 27-yarder, to cut their deficit to 21–6.